 - My Fountain Pens is about, what else, my own pens.

-A Note About the Boxes: Please remember that many of these boxes began their lives as cigar boxes, intended by the manufacturers as “throw-away” items that would be discarded when the cigars in them were all sold.
+A Note About the Boxes: Please understand that most of my boxes began their lives as cigar boxes, intended by the manufacturers as “throw-away” items that would be discarded when the cigars in them were all sold.
 Many are unfinished wood when I get them and most are not what one would call great woodworking.
 No two boxes will be exactly alike, and all will exhibit some minor dings and flaws that add to their character.

 Exterior Finish: If the box is bare wood, I either: